cornellius-gp/gpytorch/API_CHANGES.md

         - https://pytorch.org/docs/stable/notes/autograd.html#backward-hooks-execution
     - What about if the training data gets modified?
 How do we ensure the cache is cleared?
         - Can we provide a set of arguments to the @cached decorator which specify when this cached property gets cleared (i.e. on model.train(), model.eval(), when updating the training data, on the backward pass at this node)?

+- Discussion with Geoff:
+    - be explicit when buffers are released / populated (rather than doing it implicitly like memoization or cached_property)
+    - be offensive in releasing to avoid hard to debug situation
+    - designs
+        1. Flag for buffers, which we check everytime we would use a buffer, and if necessary overwrite buffer.
+Pytorch buffers are always detached from the graph.
+        2. Add-on: backward hook, add data hook which automatically release the buffer
+        3. .register_cache[d_quantity/tensor]() pattern like .register_parameter() / .register_prior() in ``gpytorch.Module`` (see also https://github.com/cornellius-gp/gpytorch/blob/main/gpytorch/module.py#L203), could even have an argument on what hook is registered for that buffer.

 ## Nice-to-have but optional
 - [ ] Modernize configuration a bit